-Foot Drop: Causes and How Ankle Braces Can Help
+Drop Foot: Causes and How Ankle Braces Can Help

-People with foot drop often notice increased wear on the soles of their shoes, particularly at the toe end.
+People with drop foot often notice increased wear on the soles of their shoes, particularly at the toe end.
 This wear pattern is due to the foot pointing down as it swings through, reducing ground clearance and causing the toe to scrape against the ground.

 In the early stages, many people report a 'foot slap'—an audible noise that occurs when the foot quickly hits the ground after heel strike.
 Normally, the muscles that lift the foot also control how gently the foot lowers during walking.
 When these muscles are weak or paralysed, the foot may slap the ground with each step, creating a distinctive, uneven gait, especially if only one foot is affected.
-Clinicians often listen for this sound as it can be a classic sign of muscle weakness associated with foot drop.
+Clinicians often listen for this sound as it can be a classic sign of muscle weakness associated with drop foot.

 Drop Foot Illustrated

-What Causes Foot Drop?
+What Causes Drop Foot?

-Foot drop can stem from a variety of causes, ranging from nerve damage to neurological disorders.
+Drop Foot can stem from a variety of causes, ranging from nerve damage to neurological disorders.
 Some common causes include:

 Trauma to the Common Peroneal Nerve: